wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * For the latest changes and releases of our **Integrations**, see the [Integrations Release Notes](integrations_new_changed.html).
 * For **Observability for Kubernetes**, go to the [release notes for Wavefront Collector for Kubernetes GitHub repository](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/releases).

-## 2022-39.x Release Notes
+## 2022-40.x Release Notes

-* **Ingestion Policies Improvements**: We made the following improvements to the [ingestion policies](ingestion_policies.html):
+* **Usage Portal Improvements**: We made the following improvements to the [ingestion policies](ingestion_policies.html) and [overall usage](examine_usage.html) monitoring:
   <table>
     <tbody>
       <tr>
         <td width="40%">
           <strong>New Ingestion Policy Scopes</strong>:<p>
           We added sources, namespaces, and point tags as scope options for ingestion policies.
-When you create an ingestion policy, you can now select the scope from five options - accounts, groups, sources, namespaces, or point tags.</p>
+When you create an ingestion policy, you can now select the scope from these options - accounts, groups, sources, namespaces, or point tags.</p>
         </td>
         <td width="60%">
           <img src="/images/IP_sources_namespaces_tags.png" alt="In addition to Accounts and Groups, the Scope options include Sources, Namespace, and Point tags.">